CDR Report for Mechanical Engineer

 Common Mistakes to Avoid in a CDR Report

 • Plagiarism stands out as a critical issue; copying content from existing reports or published sources not only questions your integrity but also leads to immediate disqualification.
 Authenticity in presenting your work and achievements cannot be overstressed.
+Please Note that it is not sufficient to merely describe work in which you were involved.
+Career Episodes must be written in the first person singular clearly indicating your own personal role in the work described.
+Remember, it is what I did, not what we did or what ‘I was involved in’ and describe how you did it.
+If your work has this flaw, it you are immidiately rejected and in some casses, banned.

 • Neglecting details in Career Episodes.
 These narratives are your opportunity to showcase your engineering skills and problem-solving capabilities.
 Being too generic or omitting specific contributions and outcomes can significantly weaken your case.